octopus-network/octopus-appchain-anchor/README.md

 Processing steps:

 * The `appchain state` is set to `active`.
-* Store currently registered validators and delegators as `appchain fact` with type `update validator set` in this contract.
+* Store currently registered validators and delegators as `appchain message` with type `update validator set` in this contract.
 * Sync `appchain state` to `appchain registry`.